 Even though your primary goal with newsletters is relationship-building, you still want readers to take action.
 However, not every email needs to include a sales pitch, and most should not.

 Alternate your calls to action based on the reader’s stage in the journey.
 Early subscribers might be encouraged to read a related blog post.
-Warm leads could be invited to join a free training.
+Warm leads could be invited to participate in a complimentary training.
 Hot prospects may be ready to click your affiliate link and sign up for Wealthy Affiliate.

 A few tips for better calls to action: